 How to Serve Watercress Soup

 Watercress is so good with light accompaniments, so not to interfere too much with its subtle flavours.
-At a limit, it's excellent paired with cheesy bread.
+Top with the little watercress leaves, swirl in a dash of cream or a wee dollop of crème fraîche.
+It's excellent paired with cheesy bread.
 Here are some serving ideas:

 - A crusty baguette with either a little butter or dip into good olive oil.